 First, think about what your interests are, then list on paper your top 5 or 6 candidates.
 If you need some help, go to the library and look at car books.
-Or, have a look at our Classic Car Photo Gallery.
-There are many examples of all types of restored cars (and a few survirors) from all eras.
 You'll find books on all subjects, eras and makes, so spend a little time narrowing down the ones that appeal to you.
 While you're creating that list of candidates, take the time to look up values in pricing guides (Old Cars, CPI, NADA, etc.) found in the library.

 Now it's time to narrow down that list.
 First, cross out any vehicles that you can't afford or are so rare that it's not worth looking.
 For instance, if you have a Tucker or Duesenberg on the list you'd better have a lot of money!

 Decided on one?
 Now how do you find the "right" one to buy?

 There is no "right" one but there are a number of "acceptable" ones.
 They can be found everywhere, but before you start looking, make yourself familiar with our Vehicle Condition Guide.
 You need to do this so you can "read between the lines" of the many ads you'll be screening.
 Also, arming yourself with this knowledge will enable you to ask the right questions of the owner and to examine the vehicles with an objective eye.
 Remember, sellers of old vehicles will invariably represent their condition in the best possible light.
 Some will outright misrepresent things and others will overlook problems because they just don't know enough about the vehicles.
 You need to become the expert, so print out the guide and keep it handy.